Choosing the Right Wood for Your Woodworking Projects

 Cedar Wood

-Cedar is a softwood that’s resistant to rot, moisture, and insect damage.
-Its natural oils make it an excellent choice for outdoor furniture, decking, and fence posts.
-The pleasant aroma that cedar exudes can keep moths at bay, making it a great option for closet linings and blanket chests.
+Cedar is a versatile softwood celebrated for its resistance to rot, moisture, and insect damage.
+Its natural oils make it a top choice for outdoor furniture, decking, and fence posts.
+Additionally, the pleasant aroma of cedar repels moths, making it ideal for closet linings and blanket chests.

 Fun Facts

-• They are also naturally resistant to bugs, rot, and decay, making cedar a great choice for outdoor furniture.
+• Cedar is naturally resistant to bugs, rot, and decay, making it ideal for outdoor use.

 • Cedar trees can grow up to 60 meters (about 200 feet) tall.